rancher/ecm-distro-tools/docs/releasing_rke2_explained.md

 After updating RKE2, we generate a release candidate for internal testing.
 A release candidate is a release with the "-rc" in [the prerelease section of the version number](https://semver.org/#spec-item-9).
 Please see [RKE2 versioning section](#rke2-versioning).
+Don't notify the release thread until the entire RC process is complete to avoid unnecessary confusion, that means the Release CI completes, KDM PR is ready, and testing RPMs are published

 <details><summary>Tool</summary>